-As s.15A of the CJJA stated that the rest of the provisions applied only if the Recast Brussels Regulation applied, two issues therefore arose:
+As section 15A of the CJJA stated that the rest of the provisions applied only if the EU Recast Brussels Regulation applied, two issues therefore arose:

-- What is the scope of the arbitration exception in Art 1(2)(d) of the Recast Brussels Regulation?
-It applies not only to proceedings directly relating to the validity of an arbitration agreement but also those that are "essentially concerned with that question" (i.e. to impugn the validity or existence of the arbitration agreement).13 Mr Soleymani's challenge to the arbitration agreement fell squarely within the exception.14 - Do the consumer protection jurisdiction grounds (in s.15B-E CJJA) take precedence over the arbitration exception?
-No. There was no authority on this specific point so Popplewell LJ proceeded from first principles.
+• What is the scope of the arbitration exception in article 1(2)(d) of the Recast Brussels Regulation?
+It applies not only to proceedings directly relating to the validity of an arbitration agreement but also those that are "essentially concerned with that question" (ie, to impugn the validity or existence of the arbitration agreement).
+(12) Soleymani's challenge to the arbitration agreement fell squarely within the exception.
+(13)

+Do the consumer protection jurisdiction grounds (in section 15B-E of the CJJA) take precedence over the arbitration exception?
+There was no authority on this specific point so Popplewell proceeded from first principles.
 In doing so he expressed a particular concern that the courts of the seat of arbitration could be undermined if the arbitration exception did not apply if, for example, a consumer could use consumer protection jurisdiction grounds to apply to their home courts for the removal of an arbitrator.

-Notwithstanding the lack denial of jurisdiction to hear the Arbitration Claim, Popplewell LJ said that he was confident that his conclusion would not have a significant impact on consumers because they can bring substantive claims in respect of any goods or services purchased on international platforms (using the s.15B gateway).
-If the provider seeks a stay, then the court will assess the validity of the arbitration agreement as part of s.9 (see Ground 3 below) or, alternatively, on enforcement of any award.
-Secondly, such claims will be easier to serve on foreign parties following the introduction of new jurisdictional gateways into the Civil Procedure Rules in October 2022, which now applies to claims arising from contacts where offers were received in England (rather only where made in England).
-Popplewell LJ said that this gave the English court jurisdiction whenever a consumer "clicks the mouse" in England.
+Notwithstanding the lack denial of jurisdiction to hear the arbitration claim, Popplewell said that he was confident that his conclusion would not have a significant impact on consumers because they can bring substantive claims in respect of any goods or services purchased on international platforms (using the section 15B gateway).
+If the provider seeks a stay, then the court will assess the validity of the arbitration agreement as part of section 9 (see ground three below) or, alternatively, on enforcement of any award.
+Secondly, such claims will be easier to serve on foreign parties following the introduction of new jurisdictional gateways into the Civil Procedure Rules in October 2022, which now apply to claims arising from contacts where offers were received in England (rather only where made in England).
+Popplewell said that this gave the English court jurisdiction whenever a consumer "clicks the mouse" in England.